mrazr/maphis/README.md

      - `masks`: binary images marking bugs.
      - `sections`: integer label images marking sections of bug bodies
      - `reflections`: binary images marking reflection spots on bugs
-   - **NOTE: as the app modifies the folder structure, may be it's better to work with a copy of the data.**
+   - **NOTE: as the app modifies the folder structure, maybe it's better to work with a copy of the data.**
 2. On the left a photo can be selected to view and modify its label images.
 3. At top of photo view, active label image can be selected: `Bug`, `Segments`, `Reflections`
    - `Bug` serves as a mask for `Segments` and `Reflections`
 4. On the right, a *colormap* can be selected; for a selected *colormap* the active *label* can be selected.
    - The selected label will be used by *tools*, which can be selected below the colormap selection widget.
-5. On the `Plugin` tab you can browse the installed plugins and the computations that they provide.
+5. On the `Plugin` tab you can browse the installed plugins and the `Computations` that they provide.
 6. In photo view:
    - `Mouse wheel`: zooms in/out
    - `Mouse drag` + holding `Mouse wheel`: view panning